Hyeon of Buyeo: Biography

 The birth and death dates of King Hyeon are not known.
 His relationship with the King Uira is also unknown.
-In 346 AD, Murong Huang, the Prince of (Former) Yan, sent his son, Murong Jun, accompanied by his brother, Murong Ke, his uncle, Murong Jūn and the general, Muyu Gen, with 17,000 cavalry to attack Buyeo.
+In c.February 347, Murong Huang, the Prince of (Former) Yan, sent his son, Murong Jun, accompanied by his brother, Murong Ke, his uncle, Murong Jūn and the general, Muyu Gen, with 17,000 cavalry to attack Buyeo.
 The invasion practically destroyed Buyeo; King Hyeon and 50,000 people were captured and relocated to Yan.
 To win the support of the Buyeo refugees, Murong Huang gave his daughter in marriage to King Hyeon and also gave him the title of General Who Guards the Army.

 During the Former Yan and Former Qin dynasties, there was a Buyeo official named Hae Yeoul.
 After he assisted Murong Chui in establishing the Later Yan, he was bestowed the nominal title of King of Buyeo.
 His relation to Hyeon, however, is unclear.